jpb896/mantissa-blog/docs/README.md

 # Home

-Welcome to the *Jekflix Template* docs!
+Welcome to the *MantissaOS Release Announcements Template* docs!

 Here you will find everything you need to get your website up and running with the template: